Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/water-water-system-simulation.md

 The Volume Override uses the terms Patch and Grid.
 The Patch is the size of the area on which Unity runs the simulation for a particular Simulation Band.
 The Grid is the geometry Unity uses to render the water, which is always a rectangle.

 ## Scripting with the water simulation
 You can query a water surface for position and current direction which you can use in scripts, for example to create a customized buoyancy effect that makes it possible to float a ball on the waves (for example).
-See [Scripting in the water system](water-scripting-in-the-water-system.md) for more information.
+The [River sample scene](#river-sample-scene) includes a script that extends the Float script to make objects float along the current map.

 ## Additional resources